Dog-Friendly Beechworth: Visiting Beechworth with a Dog

 Surrounding Beechworth is the Beechworth Wine Region, with nearly 30 wineries in the area.
 Many are open to the public for tasting, with quite a few welcoming four-legged guests to join you, at least in outdoor areas.

 Right in the heart of Beechworth is the Eldorado Road Cellar Door Cantina.
-Open from Friday to Monday, both wine tasting and small plates are on the menu, and well-behaved dogs are welcome in the courtyard and at the street tables.
+Open from Friday to Monday (with extended hours in summer), both wine tasting and small plates are on the menu, and well-behaved dogs are welcome in the courtyard and at the street tables.

 Alternatively, head out of town to Indigo Vineyard.
-The cellar door is open daily for wine tasting, plus grazing platters and pizzas are available from Friday to Sunday.
-Enquire about pet-friendly options when making a booking.
+The cellar door is open daily for wine tasting, with dogs allowed to join you in outside areas.
+Grazing platters are available daily, along with wood-fired pizzas with local toppings from Friday to Sunday.

 Dog-Friendly Walks in Beechworth